Windows, Linux, BSD and macOS supported.

 Setting up a Tunnel means we boot a pristine VM server just for you.
 This takes about a minute to launch.

-We added an accelerator on our end of the tunnel called Squid, which will cache static content flowing through the tunnel.
+We added an accelerator on our end of the tunnel, which will cache static content flowing through the tunnel.

-The Tunnel uses zlib ssh compression to minimize the traffic going through the tunnel.
+The Tunnel uses compression to minimize the traffic going through the tunnel.

-You can run multiple tunnels with 1 account.
-This means you can dedicate xx machines on your LAN to run xx tunnels.
+It is possible to run multiple tunnels with one account.
+This means you can dedicate a number of machines on your private network to run a number of tunnels.
+This makes for a great High-Availability setup.

 Every request to and from our servers will pass through the Tunnel, which is based on the SSH protocol.